FlexMeasures/flexmeasures/documentation/features/reporting.rst

 However, there are use cases for enriching these raw data by combining them:

-- Pre-calculations: E.g. from a tariff and some tax rules we compute the real financial impact of price data.
+- Pre-calculations: For example, from a tariff and some tax rules we compute the real financial impact of price data.
-- Post-calculations: To be able to show the customer value, we regularly want to compute things like money or CO2 saved.
+- Post-calculations: To be able to show the customer value, we regularly want to compute things like money or CO₂ saved.

 These calculations can be done with code, but there'll be many repetitions.